jialori/jialori.github.io/index.md

 <a id="general"></a>
 ## What I Do
 ##### Things I'm skilled at and passionate about
-I enjoy building at the intersaction of technology and art:
-- Computer Graphics & Game Development
+- Product Design & Development
-- Website Development
+- Computer Graphics
 - Artificial Intelligence

 <a id="projects"></a>